 MMWEC offers an All Requirements Power Supply Program through which program participants pool their electric loads and resources to achieve greater efficiency and economy in New England's wholesale power marketplace.
 The All-Requirements participants delegate certain decision-making authority to an MMWEC program administrator, who can act on behalf of participants to complete certain transactions.

 MMWEC administers contracts and other arrangements covering the purchase and delivery of inexpensive hydroelectric power from the New York Power Authority (NYPA) to Massachusetts municipal utilities.
-Under an agreement with the Massachusetts Department of Telecommunications & Energy (DTE), the official Massachusetts bargaining agent for NYPA power, MMWEC acts as the agent for DTE in overseeing the Massachusetts allocations of power and energy from one federally licensed, NYPA-operated hydroelectric projects in New York.
+Under an agreement with the Massachusetts Department of Public Utilities (DPU), the official Massachusetts bargaining agent for NYPA power, MMWEC acts as the agent for DPU in overseeing the Massachusetts allocations of power and energy from one federally licensed, NYPA-operated hydroelectric project in New York.